dhthwy/r/README.md

 can't be sick when you're locally surrounded by snakes who take advantage of it.

+when you're already trying to provide care for elderly who are far worse.

 Thanks for the help with that.
 "